PTC-Academic/LEGO-Spatial-Computing-Project/Documentation/2-Downloads.md

 # Downloads
-This page will give detailed instructions for downloading the software necessary to complete this Vuforia Spatial Toolbox project.
+This sections gives detailed instructions for downloading the software necessary to complete this Vuforia Spatial Toolbox project.

 **Time to complete: 30 - 45 minutes**
 #### Note: Vuforia Spatial Toolbox has two primary software components: